CoCosNet v2: Full-Resolution Correspondence Learning for Image Translation: Introduction

 \section{Introduction}

-Image-to-image translation learns the mapping between image domains and has shown success in a wide range of applications~\cite{liu2017unsupervised,choi2018stargan,murez2018image,wan2020bringing}.
-Particularly, exemplar based image translation allows more flexible user control by conditioning the translation on an additional exemplar with the desired style.
-However, simultaneously producing high quality while being faithful to the exemplar is non-trivial, whereas it becomes much more challenging for producing high-resolution images.
+Image-to-image translation learns the mapping between image domains and has shown success in a wide range of applications~\cite{liu2017unsupervised,choi2018stargan,murez2018image,wan2020bringing,zhou2019text}.
+Particularly, exemplar based image translation allows more flexible user control by conditioning the translation on a specific exemplar with the desired style.
+However, simultaneously producing high quality while being faithful to the exemplar is non-trivial, whereas it becomes rather challenging for producing high-resolution images.

 Early studies~\cite{chen2017photographic,isola2017image,zhang2017stackgan,zhang2019self,wang2018high,brock2018large} directly learn the mapping through generative adversarial networks~\cite{goodfellow2014generative,mirza2014conditional}, yet they fail to leverage the information in the exemplar.
 Later, a series of methods~\cite{dumoulin2016learned, huang2017arbitrary,park2019semantic} propose to refer to the exemplar image during the translation, by modulating the feature normalization according to the style of the exemplar image.
 However, as the modulation is applied uniformly, only the global style can be transferred whereas the detailed textures are washed out in the final output.